jay-a-i/Memora/README.md

 ## Author

 Built as part of a self-directed learning journey through AI engineering — from basic LangChain chains to production-grade memory systems.
+It works in teminal only as this was just a Practice project.